hackingmaterials/atomate/README.rst

 Testing the VASP functionality
 ==============================

+Some of the things you need to do are:

+1. Set up VASP_PSP_DIR variable

 To test the VASP functionality, run the unit tests in ``matmethods.vasp.firetasks.tests``.
 Note that some of the tests will require the VASP executable be installed (just read all the messages, they are self-explanatory).